 Though flying might sometimes seem to be the fastest and least stressful way to go, it can turn out to be the opposite if your animals are forced to fly in the cargo hold.

 Some airlines allow animals to travel in the main cabin, and some only allow animals to be checked as baggage.
-Some airlines restrict the times of year that animals can fly in the cargo hold; Delta Air Lines, for example, does not allow animals to be checked as baggage during the spring and summer months.
-Florida-based Companion Air —a small airline hoping to get off the ground soon—will cater to people and their animals by allowing all members of the family to ride in the cabin.
+Some airlines restrict the times of year that animals can fly in the cargo hold; Southwest and Jet Blue do not allow animals to be checked as baggage and Florida-based Companion Air —a small airline hoping to get off the ground soon—will cater to people and their animals by allowing all members of the family to ride in the cabin.
 Phoenix Sky Harbor International Airport has dog parks and a rest area for animals just outside its main terminals.